 “Stock certificates, payment cards and savings banks help tell the story about production, consumption and one’s personal involvement in the economy; subjects that weren’t previously addressed,” said Berry.
 “The new museum is interactive, more flexible with respect to our ability to change displays and information, and much more modern in appearance.”

 For more information about the re-imagined Bank of Canada Museum, click here for a story published in CCN shortly after the museum re-opened.

 THE MOST COMPLETE COLLECTION OF CANADIAN CURRENCY

 “We were first called the Currency Museum because we highlighted the National Currency Collection—an extensive international collection and the most complete collection of Canadian currency in the world.
 It was, and is, a public collection as well as an effective educational tool.
-Building a museum to display and interpret it seemed only natural,” said museum writer Graham Iddon in a blog post entitled “Why We are Not the Currency Museum,” published last December.
+Building a museum to display and interpret it seemed only natural,” said museum writer Graham Iddon in a blog post entitled “Why We are Not the Currency Museum,” published in 2016.
 “Why we are no longer the Currency Museum is a more complicated issue.”